niokagi/niokagi/README.md

 ## Hi there 👋

-I'm a Junior Frontend Dev, focused on providing solutions to product problems, with an artistic touch and optimization. also enthusiastic about several relevant technologies and am currently learning advanced modern JavaScript.
+I'm a Junior Web Dev, focused on providing solutions to product problems, with an artistic touch and optimization. also enthusiastic about several relevant technologies and am currently learning advanced modern JavaScript.

 I Code :